-Registration will not be complete until the application fee is paid.
-All school fees for 2022-2023 are currently posted on the school website.
+Registration will not be complete until the application fee (\$25) is paid.
+All school fees are currently posted on the school website.
 Caregivers should log into www.bacsk8.org to pay their child's fees.

 School fees include but are not limited to costs of required textbooks and instructional materials, all charges and deposits collected by the school for the use of school property, charges or deposits for uniforms, costs for supplies for a particular class, and school records fees, and school health services fee.

-The school fees include application, technology, gym uniforms, before and/or after care fees, etc. The application fee is a non-refundable fee held for registration.
+The school fees include application, technology, gym uniforms, before and/or after care fees, etc.

+The application and technology fees are non-refundable fees held for registration.

 Barring scholars from participation in school activities or punishing scholars based on their caregiver's inability to pay school fees is prohibited by BACS policy and state and federal law.
-Examples of prohibited punishments include lowering grades, excluding scholars from classes or graduation ceremonies, and withholding diplomas
+Examples of prohibited punishments include lowering grades, excluding scholars from classes or graduation ceremonies, and withholding diplomas.